 Asymptomatic abdominal aortic aneurysm (AAA)

 Conservative treatment is recommended for asymptomatic infrarenal abdominal aortic aneurysm < 5.5 cm, rather than surgical repair, as the risk of aneurysmal rupture is lower when the diameter is less than 5.5 cm.
 Patients with AAA should receive statins and aspirin to decrease the risk of cardiovascular events, as AAA is considered a coronary heart disease equivalent.

 Surgery is recommended in cases when the aneurysm is rapidly increasing in size.
-The two types of surgery for repairing aortic aneurysms include
+The 2 types of surgery for repairing aortic aneurysms include:

 - open chest or abdominal repair,